 Among its many historic impacts, the IOM/NAM established the public health research agenda for HIV/AIDS; catalyzed the quality and patient safety movement in U.S. health care; established dietary reference intakes for Americans; upheld the safety of childhood vaccinations; helped shape the implementation of the Patient Protection and Affordable Care Act; and advised global organizations’ response to outbreaks of Ebola and Zika.
 In 2017, the NAM debuted a new mission statement: To improve health for all by advancing science, accelerating health equity, and providing independent, authoritative, and trusted advice nationally and globally.

-Throughout 2020, we will highlight examples of the IOM/NAM’s impact in the past half-century and thank the members, volunteers, sponsors, and staff who make our work possible.
+Throughout our anniversary celebration, we will highlight examples of the IOM/NAM’s impact in the past half-century and thank the members, volunteers, sponsors, and staff who make our work possible.
 As we celebrate our legacy, we will also examine the critical challenges of the future and redouble our commitment to serve the health of the public for decades to come.

 Support the National Academy of Medicine

 Every gift to the NAM advances us toward our goal of a healthier future for everyone.